Thermodynamics and phase transition of rotating regular-de Sitter black holes: Introduction

 where $d\Omega_2^2=d\theta^2+\sin^2\theta d\phi^2$ and

-An analysis of zeros of $f (r) = 0$ reveals a critical value of mass $M_∗=3g/2^{5/3}$ and the radius $r_*=2^{1/3}g$ so that $f(r)$ has a double zeros at $r= r_*$ if $M=M_*$, two zeros at $r=r_\pm$ if $M>M_*$ and no zero if $M<M_*$ \cite{Hayward:2005gi}.
-These cases correspond respectively, to an extremal black hole with coincident horizons, a black hole with inner and event horizons, and no black hole.
-At large $r$ values the Hayward spacetime with total mass $M$, are having the metric function as
+It is an exact solution of general relativity coupled to NED, encompassing the Schwarzschild solution as a particular case ($g=0$).
+An analysis of zeros of $f(r)=0$ reveals a critical value of mass $M=3g/2^{5/3}$ and the radius $r_*=2^{1/3}g$ so that $f(r)$ has a double zeros at $r= r_*$ if $M=M_*$, two zeros at $r=r_\pm$ if $M>M_*$ and no zero if $M<M_*$ \cite{regular:2005gi}.
+These cases correspond respectively, to an extremal black hole with degenerate horizons, a black hole with Cauchy and event horizons, and no black hole.
+At large and small $r$ values the regular spacetime with total mass $M$, are having the metric function as